1414C/jiffy/README.md

 # jiffy

+## TODO:

+- re-enable the ELECTION message and test on ARM
+- look at service deployment
+- rationalize logging
+- code redis, memcached, etcd and sqlite kvs example implementations of gmcom.GetterSetter
+- create a few runnable examples in Docker containers
+- create a Docker tutorial
+- create a kubernetes tutorial
+- consider creating an interface for the cache access which would allow the use of redis / memcached / etcd for cache management.  use of etcd would allow multiple processes to run in kubernetes without worrying about group-leader stuff.
+Would it be fast enough, as the cached entries would be read by the middleware on each route access?

 ## Overview and Features

 Jiffy is a model-based RESTful application services generator written in go.
 It was developed as an experiment to offer an alternative avenue when developing native applications for SAP Hana.
 The jiffy application allows a developer to treat the data persistence layer as an abstraction, thereby removing the need to make use of CDS and the SAP XS libraries.